Caesio caerulaurea

-Caesio caerulaurea, the blue and gold fusilier, blue fusilier, gold-band fusilier or scissor-tailed fusilier, is a species of marine fish in the family Caesionidae.
+Caesio caerulaurea, the blue and gold fusilier (not to be confused with Caesio teres), blue fusilier, gold-band fusilier or scissor-tailed fusilier, is a species of marine fish in the family Caesionidae.
 It is widespread throughout the tropical waters of the Indo-Pacific area, including the Red Sea.

 Taxonomy

 Caesio caerulaurea was first formally described in 1801 by the French naturalist Bernard Germain de Lacépède with the type locality given as Molucca in Indonesia.
 Lacépède used the name Caesio caerulaureus, although this was later corrected to C. caetulaurea as Caesio is feminine, creating a new genus.
 In 1876 the Dutch ichthyologist Pieter Bleeker designated C. caerulaurea as the type species of the genus Caesio.
 The specific name caerluaurea is a derived from caeruleaus meaning "sky blue" and aureus which means "golden", a reference to the blue back and yellow flank stripe Lacépède described.

 Description

 Caesio caeruaurea has a quite deep, fusiform, elongated body which shows moderate lateral compression.
 There are small conical teeth in the jaws as well as on the vomer and the palatine.
-The dorsal fin has 10 spines and 14-16 soft rays while the anal fin contains 3 spines and 10-12 soft rays.
+The dorsal fin has 10 spines and 14–16 soft rays while the anal fin contains 3 spines and 10–12 soft rays.
 The dorsal and anal fins have scales.
 This species attains a maximum total length of 35 cm, although 25 cm is more typical.
 The overall colour of this fusilier is bluish fusilier changing to white on the underside.
 There is a yellow or golden stripe over the lateral line bordered on both sides by a thin white to pale blue stripe which continues as blackish streaks on both lobes of the forked caudal fin, creating the appearance of scissors.